compayer/compayer-lib-php/README.md

 $transactionId = $client->pushStartEvent($event);
 ```

-After the payment system has received a response about the payment result (`success`, `failure` or `refund`), it is necessary to send another event.
-Form the event as described in the start event.
-Enrich the event with the data that you received after payment.
+After a payment system has received a response about a payment result (`success`, `failure` or `refund`), you need to send an event with the data that you received after the payment.
-If at the start step you received a transaction ID, set it to link the entire payment chain.
+You can form the response event as described in the `start` event example above.
+If you received a transaction ID at the start step, set it to link the entire payment chain.

-For events of "success", "fail" and "refund", a payment system response is required in its original form.
+For `success`, `failure` or `refund` events a payment system response is required in its original form.
-The response should be written as a string with the key "response" in the property "extra".
+The response should be written as a string with the key "response" in the property `extra`.

-For example, if the answer received in the jSON format, then use the construct: `setPaymentSystemResponse(json_encode($jsonPaymentSystemResponse))`.
+For example, if the answer received in the jSON format then use the construct: `setPaymentSystemResponse(json_encode($jsonPaymentSystemResponse))`.

 ```php
 use Compayer\SDK\Client;